Kodebyraaet/pattern/readme.md

 Install composer dependency.

     composer require kodebyraaet/pattern

-Add the Service Provider to the config/app.php file.
+If you are using Laravel add the Service Provider to the config/app.php file.

     Kodebyraaet\Pattern\BaseRepositoryServiceProvider::class,

+If you are using Lumen add the Service Provider to the bootstrap/app.php file.

+    $app->register(Kodebyraaet\Pattern\BaseRepositoryServiceProvider::class);

 ### Create the base repositories

 If you have the [Kodebyraaet Generators](https://github.com/Kodebyraaet/generators) installed you can just run the following command:

     php artisan make:base-repository

 Or you can do it manually:

 ##### Create the file `App\Entities\Repository.php` (the namespace may differ):